quicktext/qql/book/comparisons.md

 The QQL is oriented to the corpuses while the SQL is oriented to the database.

-In another word, the QQL is a NoSQL language.
+In another word, the QQL is a NOSQL language.

 # Differences of Data Definition Language (DDL)